-Responsibility for voting rests with the relevant policy support client directed voting in pooled funds, the approach adopted by each team is framed through recognition of the need to meet the expectations of their respective clients as well as evolving market best practice.
+Responsibility for voting rests with the relevant investment team.
+Given that we do not as a matter of policy support client directed voting in pooled funds, the approach adopted by each team is framed through recognition of the need to meet the expectations of their respective clients as well as evolving market best practice.
 Considering how best to reflect the centre of gravity of client views is a critical component within this, as is calibrating the voting approach to ensure consistency with the application of broader stewardship responsibilities.
 Where voting rights are formally delegated to Redwheel, stewardship examples and vote reports are provided on request, to facilitate discussion and debate on our approach.